init

 public void init (ref unowned string[] args, ...)

-Initialize the GLib testing framework, e.
+Initializes the GLib testing framework.

 This should be called before calling any other `g_test_*()` functions.

-So far, the following arguments are understood:
+The following arguments are understood:

 • `-l`: List test cases available in a test executable.